How employee ownership could give your business a boost

 What is employee ownership?

 Employee-owned businesses are wholly or significantly owned by employees.
 Staff must have a financial stake in the business, often through Share Incentive Plans (SIPs) and a say in how the business is run.
 Well-known examples of businesses using this model include department store John Lewis and entertainment retailer Richer Sounds.
-According to the Employee Ownership Association, 4% of annual UK GDP stems from employee-owned firms.
+According to the Employee Ownership Association, they contribute up to £42bn a year to the UK economy.

 How does it work?